-Provide soft tissue mobilization, desensitization and consider Fluidotherapy modality Phase III 4-6 weeks post-op: Progressive strengthening for the intrinsic and extrinsic muscles: (address if strength or weakness concerns are reported by the patient) for wrist, thumb and digits 2-5 with hand exerciser - (the hand exerciser may need to be padded to avoid palmar discomfort) 1-3 lb weights to the wrist and forearm Avoid compression into the palm to allow optimal healing of the soft tissue structures If scar tissue remains to be painful or a motion limitation exists, consider ultrasound as a modality.
-Provide soft tissue mobilization, desensitization and consider if a modality would therapeutically benefit: Fluidotherapy, ultrasound or paraffin Goals of Phase: Functional goals: 1.
-Return to light to moderate ADL demands WFL with improved motion, strength and pain levels 2.
-Integration of body mechanics and joint protection Phase IV 6 weeks post-op: Prepare for returning to work with instruction in: Body mechanics and ergonomics, avoiding repetitive overuse or wrist, avoiding high frequency vibration tools, ergonomically designed tools or work station for computer work.
-If scar tissue remains to be painful or a motion limitation, consider ultrasound or paraffin as a modality.
-Provide soft tissue mobilization, desensitization and consider Fluidotherapy modality Goals of Phase: Functional goals: Return to full activity with work pacing and positioning principles Patient will be provided with education to perform hand-related body mechanics (antivibration gloves/materials, ergonomically designed hand-tools, work stations).
+1 If scar tissue remains to be painful or a motion limitation, consider ultrasound as a modality Provide soft tissue mobilization, desensitization and consider Fluidotherapy modality Phase III Precautions: 2-5 lb. restriction Avoid heavy grip/pinch If doing well at 2 week phase, may educate on strengthening to start at 4 week post-op phase and discharge Therapy: Weeks 4-6: Progressive strengthening for the intrinsic and extrinsic muscles Address if strength or weakness concerns are reported by the patient For wrist, thumb and digits 2-5 with hand exerciser Hand exerciser may need to be padded to avoid palmar discomfort 1-3 lb. weights to the wrist and forearm Avoid compression into the palm to allow optimal healing of the soft tissue structures If scar tissue remains painful or a motion limitation exists, consider ultrasound as a modality Goals: Return to light to moderate ADL demands WFL with improved motion, strength and pain levels Integration of body mechanics and joint protection Provide soft tissue mobilization, desensitization and consider if a modality would therapeutically benefit: Fluidotherapy, ultrasound or paraffin Phase IV Therapy: Week 6: • Prepare for returning to work with instruction in: - Body mechanics and ergonomics - Avoiding repetitive overuse or wrist - Avoiding high frequency vibration tools - Ergonomically designed tools or work station for computer work Goals: Return to full activity with work pacing and positioning principles Patient will be provided with education to perform hand-related body mechanics (anti-vibration gloves/materials, ergonomically designed hand-tools, work stations)